better-flow/evimo/tools/evimo2_docker/README.md

 Running `catkin_make` is required only when the C++ codes are changed.
 It does not need to be re-run if the container is restarted.

 ## `pydvs`
 Pydvs is installed using the "editable" mode.
-This means the `pip3` command only needs to be run the first time the container is run.
+This means python codes can be edited and run without running `pip3` again.
+However, updating pydvs's C components will require running `pip3` again.